ktp-forked-repos/oRatio/docs/index.md

 Using oRatio as a library is pretty simple.
 It is enough to create a `Solver` instance and interact with it.

+For example, the following code creates a solver instance, reads an RDDL script which requires the creation of a new `real` variable called `a` and retrieves the newly created variable through the `Solver`.
+At a later time, the solver reads the `/examples/test/test_sv_0.rddl` file from the file system and finds a solution.

 ```java
 Solver s = new Solver();